 The thesis has seven chapters.
-In the second chapter, literature connected to food security and urbanisation are reviewed The third chapter explains the theory on food security and sustainable livelihood.
+In the second chapter, literature connected to food security and urbanisation are reviewed The third chapter explains the theory on food security and sustainable livelihoods.
 In addition, the conceptual framework of the study is presented in this section.
-The fourth chapter explain the methodologies used to achieve the main study objective.
+The fourth chapter explains the methodologies used to achieve the main study objective.
 Empirical results and their interpretation are addressed in the fifth chapter.
-The sixth chapter gives conclusions and the last chapter is used to address more sustainable policy recommendations.
+The sixth chapter gives conclusions and the last chapter is used to give policy recommendations and suggestions for further research.